BlogRenting in Colombia

 Price "to be agreed upon"

-Serious buyers assume the price is high or that something is being hidden.
+Serious buyers assume the price is high or that there is something to hide.
 If you don't know the exact price, set a range.

 Only 3D floor plan photos

-The floor plan serves as a complement, not a replacement.
+The floor plan serves as a supplement, not a replacement.
 Buyers want to see the actual condition of the property today, not a rendering from when it was built.

-Don't take down the listing after it's sold
+Not taking down the ad once it's sold

-FincaRaíz and Metrocuadrado have traffic, but they charge to highlight listings and are dominated by real estate agencies with advertising budgets.
-As an independent owner, your listing competes at a disadvantage from day one.
+FincaRaíz and Metrocuadrado have traffic, but they charge to highlight ads and are dominated by real estate agencies with advertising budgets.
+As an independent owner, your ad competes at a disadvantage from day one.

-On Colombia Move you can publish for free, without a paid plan and without commission.
-Each listing gets indexed on Google with its own page and reaches both Colombians and foreigners searching in English or Spanish.
-If you have multiple properties, you can create a storefront that groups all your properties in a single URL.
-See how it works in our guide: Publish rental for free in Colombia.
+On Colombia Move, you can post for free, without a paid plan and without commission.
+Each ad is indexed on Google with its own page and reaches both Colombians and foreigners searching in English or Spanish.
+If you have multiple properties, you can create a storefront that groups all your properties into a single URL.
+See how it works in our guide: Post a rental for free in Colombia.

 📖 Keep reading

-Do you want to sell your apartment without paying commission to a real estate agency?
-This guide covers the complete process step by step.
+Do you want to sell your apartment without paying a commission to a real estate agency?
+This guide covers the entire process step by step.

 How to sell without an intermediary →